Cruella (film): Plot

-Cruella breaks Jasper and Horace out of prison and reveals the truth, recruiting them, Artie, and John for her final scheme.
-The quintet sneaks into the Baroness's charity gala, having arranged for all the guests to dress as Cruella.
-Estella confronts her mother on the balcony, and the Baroness feigns an embrace before pushing her over the cliff, unwittingly witnessed by her guests.
+Estella breaks Jasper and Horace out of prison and reveals the truth, recruiting them, Artie, and John for her final scheme to expose the Baroness.
+The quintet sneaks into the Baroness' charity gala, having arranged for all the guests to dress in black and white, in honor of Cruella.
+On the balcony, Estella confronts her mother, who feigns an embrace before pushing her over the cliff, unwittingly witnessed by her guests.
 Estella secretly survives with a hidden parachute and, now legally dead, adopts her Cruella persona for good.
-The Baroness is arrested, swearing revenge on Cruella.
-Before her "death", Estella willed her inheritance to Cruella, including the manor which she renames from Hellman Hall to "Hell Hall", moving in with her accomplices.
+The Baroness is arrested by the Metropolitan Police, swearing revenge on Estella.
+Before "dying", Estella willed her inheritance to Cruella, including the manor which she renames from Hellman Hall to "Hell Hall", moving in with her accomplices.

-In a mid-credits scene, Anita and Roger each receive a Dalmatian puppy from Cruella.
+Cruella sends Dalmatian puppies to both Anita and Roger—the latter now works as a musician—respectively named Perdita and Pongo.
+Roger is smitten with Pongo, and begins to write a song about Cruella on his piano.